LorrinWWW/Pyramid/README.md

 2. Generate embeddings

-   Here we prepare the pretrained word embeddings, such as GloVe.
+   Then we prepare the pretrained word embeddings, such as GloVe.
 Available at https://nlp.stanford.edu/projects/glove/.

    Each line of this file represents a token or word.
 Here is an example with a vector of length 5: